 Human beings, however, negotiate conflict through socially created values and codes of conduct.
 If one reduces everything to its simplest form, then one can find parallels between humans and the rest of the animal kingdom.
 But this kind of philistinism does not deepen our understanding of human beings and human society or indeed of animal behaviour.

 For instance, Peterson's approach strips a concept like empathy of any deeper meaning.
 "I would prefer to consider empathy as appearing in two different but related forms, contagious and cognitive," he writes.
 Contagious empathy is "the process in which a single bird, startled by some sudden movement, takes off in alarm and is instantly joined by the entire flock."
 Cognitive empathy "is contagious empathy pressed through a cognitive filter: a brain or mind."
 In other words, these two types of empathy are just different forms of the same thing.

 But there is a world of difference between an instinctual connection between organisms — including some of our instinctual responses, such as yawning when others yawn — and human empathy involving a Theory of Mind, that is, the ability to recognise that one's own perspectives and beliefs can be different from someone else's.
 Once children are able to think about thoughts in this way, their thinking is lifted to a different level.

-Human beings, unlike other animals, are able to reflect on and make judgements about our own and others' actions, and as a result we are able to make considered moral choices.
+Human beings, unlike other animals, are able to reflect on and make judgments about our own and others' actions, and as a result, we are able to make considered moral choices.

 Human beings have something that no other animal has: an ability to participate in a collective cognition.
 Because we, as individuals, are able to draw on the collective knowledge of humanity, in a way no animal can, our individual abilities go way beyond what evolution has endowed us with.
 Our species is no longer constrained by our biology.